 If you do not have a savings plan that you are following, you need to create one as soon as possible.
 Failing to plan for your current and future financial needs isn't just irresponsible.
 It can have devastating consequences.
 If you do not have savings and face an emergency, you could find yourself homeless or simply hopelessly behind on bills.
 A savings plan can help you to get through hard times, and it can help you create a strong financial future for yourself and your family.
 Still not convinced to start a savings plan today?
 Here are 5 reasons to create a savings plan today.

 1. Everybody Needs to Have an Emergency Fund

 Having an emergency fund that you can dip into is absolutely imperative.
-If you do not create a savings plan, you cannot budget putting the necessary money into savings.
+If you do not create a savings plan, you cannot budget, putting the necessary money into savings.
 Emergency funds can be used for unexpected car repairs, travel expenses, medical bill co-payments in the event of illness or injury, or for a variety of other purposes.
 The specific amount you save for emergencies depends on your exact situation.
-If you are a working adult who owns a home, you might set a goal of saving a years worth of salary in the case of an emergency.
-If you are a college student with a part time job, you may be okay with a few thousand dollars.
+If you are a working adult who owns a home, you might set a goal of saving a year worth of salary in the case of an emergency.
+If you are a college student with a part-time job, you may be okay with a few thousand dollars.

 2. You Will Avoid Going Into Debt

 Once you have a savings plan in place, you can plan for future expenses.
 This includes setting up an emergency fund as mentioned above, but it also includes planning to save for things that you want and inevitable expenses.
 Here are some examples of these:

 - Saving to buy presents for the holidays

 - Budgeting for higher utility bills when the seasons change

 - Saving to purchase fun items such as electronics